 Angled image of slices of salted caramel banana nut bread on parchment paper with a bread knife next to it | All Images © Beyond the Butter™

-This bread is without a doubt very moist, and the sweet and salty crumb topping gives you just a little bit of crunch thanks to the finely chopped pecans.
+2. The texture.
+This bread is, without a doubt, very moist, and the sweet and salty crumb topping gives you just a little bit of crunch thanks to the finely chopped pecans.
+Drizzled over that is a thick caramel sauce, which brings it all together.

+3. Easy to make.
 I made this without the use of my hand-held mixer or stand mixer.
 Which, let me tell you, is so nice!
-You just need the basic baking tools when it comes to this making recipe.
+You only need the basic baking tools for this salted caramel banana nut bread recipe.

-I'm willing to bet a lot of you reading this already have overly ripe bananas in your kitchen.
-You buy them fully intending to eat them all within a few days, and then there they sit gaining more freckles by the day.
+4. Use up those overly ripen bananas.
+I’m willing to bet many of you reading this already have overly ripe bananas in your kitchen.
+You buy them fully intending to eat them all within a few days, and then there they sit, gaining more freckles by the day.
+And then those freckles turn to an overall brown.
+A day or two later, the bananas become so brown you wonder if they’re still usable.
+The answer to that is yes.
+Yes, they are!

 Overhead image of sliced salted caramel banana nut bread | All Images © Beyond the Butter™